brunokoga/Montevideo/ultimateCombat_dir/classArchetypes/monk.md

 **Break Free (Ex)** : At 5th level, a tetori adds his monk level on combat maneuver or [Escape Artist](skill_dir/escapeArtist#_escape-artist) checks made to escape a grapple.
 If a tetori fails a save against an effect that causes him to become entangled, paralyzed, slowed, or staggered, he may spend 1 point from his _ki_ pool as an immediate action to attempt a new save.
 This ability replaces high jump.

-**Inescapable Grasp (Su** : At 9th level, a tetori can spend 1 point from his _ki_ pool to suppress his opponents' _ [freedom of movement](spell_dir/freedomOfMovement#_freedom-of-movement_ and magical bonuses to [Escape Artist](skill_dir/escapeArtist#_escape-artist or on checks to escape a grapple.
-At 13th level, this ability also duplicates the effect of _ [dimensional anchor](spell_dir/dimensionalAnchor#_dimensional_.
-At 17th level, the tetori's unarmed strike gains the _ [ghost touch](magicItem_dir/weapons#_weapons-ghost-touch_ special ability, and an incorporeal creature that he strikes gains the grappled condition (Reflex negates, DC 10 + 1/2 the wrestler's level + his Wisdom modifier).
+**Inescapable Grasp (Su)** : At 9th level, a tetori can spend 1 point from his _ki_ pool to suppress his opponents' _ [freedom of movement](spells/freedomOfMovement#_freedom-of-movement)_ and magical bonuses to [Escape Artist](skill_dir/escapeArtist#_escape-artist) or on checks to escape a grapple.
+At 13th level, this ability also duplicates the effect of _ [dimensional anchor](spells/dimensionalAnchor#_dimensional)_.
+At 17th level, the tetori's unarmed strike gains the _ [ghost touch](magicItem_dir/weapons#_weapons-ghost-touch)_ special ability, and an incorporeal creature that he strikes gains the grappled condition (Reflex negates, DC 10 + 1/2 the wrestler's level + his Wisdom modifier).
 Inescapable grasp is a swift action and lasts until the beginning of the wrestler's next turn.
 This ability replaces abundant step, improved evasion, timeless body, and tongue of sun and moon.

 **Form Lock (Su)** : At 13th level, a tetori can negate a polymorph effect by touch with a Wisdom check, adding a bonus equal to his monk level, against a DC of 11 + the caster level of the effect (or HD of the creature, for supernatural polymorph effects).
 This is a standard action requiring 2 points from the tetori's _ki_ pool, or an immediate action if a creature the tetori is grappling attempts to use a polymorph effect.
 This ability replaces diamond soul.

-**Iron Body (Su)** : At 19th level, as a move action, a tetori can make his tissues ultra-dense for 1 minute as the _ [iron body](spell_dir/ironBody#_iron-body_ spell by spending 3 points from his _ki _pool.
+**Iron Body (Su)** : At 19th level, as a move action, a tetori can make his tissues ultra-dense for 1 minute as the _ [iron body](spell_dir/ironBody#_iron-body)_ spell by spending 3 points from his _ki _pool.
 This ability replaces empty body.